Blog

 A Quick Refresher

-Pricing is tough to get right.
-Ideally, we’d like to select a price that maximizes profit, holding all else constant.
+Pricing is challenging to get right.
+Ideally, we’d like to select a price that maximizes profit while keeping everything else constant.

 In the above example, we consider a single price \( P \) but we can expand this to consider the set of prices or price set that define a game or service \(P_s:{\{P_1, P_2…P_x}\}\).Again, we want to pick the set of prices that maximize revenue.